User roles in Shares determine a user's permissions to access

 - A manager cannot create a share at the same level of the first share.

-- Managers cannot edit Admin user properties, but they can edit other managers in
+- Managers cannot edit Admin user properties, but they can edit other managers by navigating

 - A manager cannot authorize new users or groups for shares the manager does not

-Regular users can access any shares for which they have authorizations to access, but the
+A regular user can access any share for which it has authorizations to access, but the

-actions they are allowed to take are set and managed by any user with administrative
+actions it is allowed to take are set and managed by any user with administrative priviliges